 When old parts of the internet go dark, people become very unhappy about the loss of their culture.
 The Prodigy client, for example, took hundreds of thousands of user generated content with it into oblivion due to a soulless corporate decision to pull the plug.
-There was no money in it anymore, so it went bye-bye.
+There wasn't any money in it anymore, so it went bye-bye.
 The loss has been so keenly felt that a number of intrepid (and, perhaps, obsessive) pseudo-archivists have taken it upon themselves to resurrect that lost content for posterity.

-But what about when the opposite happens?
+What happens, though, when the opposite happens?
 When a corporate decision is made to preserve an ancient internet culture seemingly, and potentially, forever?
 When a part of the internet remains in stasis as if it's still 1995?

 A strange place like this exists.
 It's called Worlds Inc.

 Worlds Inc. is a company that runs and maintains a very basic 3D chat client first introduced in 1995.
 The client was originally developed by a team for the Starbright World project, which was meant to allow disabled children to interact with one another in a magical online world.
 Steven Spielberg was involved in this project and, at the time, it was cutting edge.
 After a while the technologies and patents were passed over to Worlds Inc., who took it upon themselves to seek a profitable application for the material.

 I first stumbled across Worlds in 2011 and was immediately captivated by the retro feel of the place.
 It's like an online version of LSD: Dream Emulator – something I found deliriously entertaining – and I wanted more.
 Virtual camera in hand, I wandered the proto-3D hallways in search of relics from days gone by.
 A brilliantly pretentious David Bowie-themed world?
 Check.
 Hanson posters hanging poignantly on the walls?
 Check.
 Britney Spears world in all its mid 1990s glory?
 Check and check.